Tone or Attitude: #

 g) Mr Jackson,

-My daughter tells me that you and other teachers call her Sarah.
 Please note that her name is Zara.
 See that you call her that name in the future.

 h) Dear Mr Robinson,

-I should deem it an honour to be considered for the position of junior salesman in you establishment.
+I should deem it an honour to be considered for the position of junior salesman in your establishment.
 I have always wished to work in a progressive organisation like yours and I assure you I will give every satisfaction.

 i) “People are important to me” expressed the personnel officer signing the dismissal notices.